 Beyond supporting arts projects that advance individual health and well-being, the NEA rewards grassroots partnerships that integrate the arts with long-term strategies to heal a whole community, or to protect or revitalize its natural, cultural, and economic resources.
 On a local level, these strategies often take the shape of creative placemaking programs-such as those supported by the NEA's Our Town initiative-but they also involve collective impact models that ensure equitable access to arts education within K-12 school systems.
-Whether such projects contribute to community planning and development, a new national infrastructure for folk and traditional arts, emergency preparedness and recovery, or responses to climate change, they invariably require public-private partnerships that the NEA can help to catalyze and sustain across multiple sectors.
+Whether such projects contribute to community planning and development, to a new national infrastructure for folk and traditional arts, or to emergency preparedness and recovery, they invariably require public-private partnerships that the NEA can help to catalyze and sustain.